Urge (drink)

-Urge is a citrus flavored soft drink produced by Coca-Cola Norway that was first introduced in the country in 1996, and later on was released in Denmark and Sweden.
+Urge is a citrus-flavored soft drink produced by Coca-Cola Norway that was first introduced in the country in 1996, and later on was released in Denmark and Sweden.
 It is the predecessor of the American soft drink Surge, which was introduced in the US in 1997.
 Urge was discontinued in Denmark and Sweden in 2001.
 In Norway, Urge sales increased greatly over the years reaching a market share near 10% despite receiving no marketing since its initial launch.

+Launch

+The product was first released on 22 April 1996 as a test product.
+Originally bottled by Ringnes along with other Coca-Cola products, it was a competitor to Ringnes' orange soda, Solo.
+The Norwegian market was chosen as a test market due to high consumption of carbonated beverages – then fifth worldwide – and its small population, making it easy to get feedback quickly.

+The label's color was described as "grungy green and orange", which were noted as being fashionable at the time.

+The product sold well, particularly among the 12–19 age group, leading to its worldwide release.
+By the end of January 1997, the product had reached 2.2% market share in Norway.

 Sizes

 Urge was available in Norway in 0.5 L and 1.5 L bottles, and later also in 0.33 L cans, but in Q1 of 1999 the 1.5 L bottles were taken off the market due to unsatisfactory sales.
 The cans also vanished from the market a few years later, leaving only the 0.5 L bottles.

-A massive campaign by the consumers on the internet community Facebook led to the relaunch of the 1.5 L bottle size on 1 September 2008.
+A massive campaign by the consumers on Facebook led to the relaunch of the 1.5 L bottle size on 1 September 2008.
 It has a sugar content of 68 grams per 0.5 L bottle.

 In February 2017, due to fan demand, the 0.33 L cans were reintroduced in a multipack of four.

 Varieties

 Urge Intense

-An energy drink variant of Urge.
+Urge Intense was an energy drink variant of Urge.
 It was launched in 2009 in association with the Facebook group that pressured Coca-Cola to relaunch the 1.5L bottles.
 Much like with many other energy drinks like Burn and Monster Energy, Urge Intense Triple Rush came in 0.5L cans and has a high caffeine content of 32 mg per 100 mL.

 The Urge Intense range was discontinued in 2016.